Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Regularization and normal ordering of the Hamiltonian

 In order to derive a comparable Hamiltonian in the solitonic sector we have to take into account the shift \(\varphi_\kappa\to -\Phi_0+\Phi_S+\varphi_\kappa\) to obtain the corresponding counter-terms (using the representation \eqref{cfxi1}-\eqref{cfxi2}):

-(Notice that the quadratic ``mass renormalization'' counter-term induces counter-terms of \(O(g^0) \) in the soliton sector Hamiltonian due to the \(g\) dependence of \(\Phi_0\) and \(\Phi_S\).)
-All together this leads to the followinig regularized Hamiltonian density:
+(Notice that, on account of this shift, the quadratic ``mass renormalization'' and linear counter-terms induce \(O(g^0) \) modifications of the soliton sector Hamiltonian due to the \(g\) dependence of \(\Phi_0\) and \(\Phi_S\).
+We do not bother to regularize \(\Phi_S\) since it is smooth, although it would be strictly consistent to do so. ) All together this leads to the following regularized Hamiltonian density:

+\begin{remark} The infrared cutoff is included in \eqref{m2}, but to make contact with the DHN mass shift formula it will be set identically equal to one, since that formula gives the mass shift in the infinite volume limit.
+Observe that if one ignores the infrared cutoff for purposes of defining the counter-terms, and then re-inserts \({\beefb}\) in front of the interaction terms \(\mcH_{I,g}^{sol}(\varphi_\kappa)\) at the end, we end up instead with the following density